ebajcar/modules_syst10049/tutorials/examples_09/flexbox_example.md

 * set padding to 0, margin to 0, and display to block for BODY, HEADER, FOOTER, NAV, ARTICLE, ASIDE, and A
 * set padding to 1em for HEADER and FOOTER (this is redefinition)
 * set the background color to #93c and foreground color to #fff for HEADER (note that we are trying to reduce the number of declarations)
+* set padding to 0.5em for ARTICLE, ASIDE, and A when descendant of NAV

 ![](flex84.png)

-## Step 2:
-* set padding to 0.5em for ARTICLE, ASIDE, and A when descendant of NAV
 * set margin to 0.5 em, background color to #33b5e5, text color #fff, and box shadow for A when descendant of NAV

 ```css